simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

    cmake .
    make

-If you struggle with the compilation, then you should double check your :ref:`SimGrid installation <install>`.
+If you struggle with the compilation, then you should double-check your :ref:`SimGrid installation <install>`.
 On need, please refer to the :ref:`Troubleshooting your Project Setup
 <install_yours_troubleshooting>` section.